dwbutler/logstash-logger/README.md

 }
 ```

-For more information on Filtering, check out the official Logstash docs.
+For more information on Codecs and Filtering, check out the official Logstash docs.

 ## Rails integration